TgBotFramework/TgBotFramework/README.md

 #Long-term goals
-- [ ] **Dashboard** (un plans: update rate, main exceptions, abilyti to add custom stats, for example number of updates by type/run time)
+- [ ] **Dashboard** (un plans: update rate, main exceptions, ability to add custom stats, for example number of updates by type/run time)
 - [ ] Better **Logging**
 - [ ] Fully tested (I wouldn't count on that one 😭)
-- [ ] Posibility to run update processing in parallel mode (and smart parallel mode)
+- [ ] Possibility to run update processing in parallel mode (and smart parallel mode)
 - [x] Better EF support
 - [x] Caching state/user info. (with EF)
 - [ ] Comments and refactorings